5 min read

 “Multifamily will hold its own as the need for shelter remains inelastic much the same as the need for food, but we may see decreases in rents initially as renters struggle to make payments,” according to CRE management consultant Maria Sicola.

-The situation is more dire than most people realized before the shutdown.
+The situation is direr than most people realized before the shutdown.
 While many were unaware that there had been a persistent housing shortage in the U.S., a Harvard University study clearly explains how bad the situation is.
-Nationwide, the vacancy rate was 4.4% in 2018, the lowest in a generation.
+Nationwide, the vacancy rate was 4.4% in 2018, the lowest generation.

-Pre-coronavirus, builders were putting up rental properties as fast as possible and still weren’t able to keep up with demand.
+Pre-coronavirus, builders were putting up rental properties as fast as possible and still couldn’t keep up with demand.

-Now, while Class A properties will be harder to rent, there’s still very real demand for Class B workforce housing.
+While Class A properties will be harder to rent, there’s still genuine demand for Class B workforce housing.

-Real estate investment trusts were invented in 1960 to allow retail investors to participate in mortgage lenders operating in an array of locations.
-While geographic diversity has remained a crucial part of REITs’ value proposition, the focus today is far removed from the Eisenhower-era dream of white picket fences and is keenly centered on the commercial market.
+Real estate investment trusts were invented in 1960 to allow retail investors to participate in mortgage lenders operating in various locations.
+While geographic diversity has remained a crucial part of REITs’ value proposition, today’s focus is far removed from the Eisenhower-era dream of white picket fences.
+Instead, it is keenly centered on the commercial market.

-Within CRE, though, they tend to pick a lane and stay in it.
-While there are REITs specializing in offices, REITs specializing in hotels and REITs specializing in apartment buildings, they get more specialized from there.
-The big winners over the past year are the ones specializing in data centers and cell towers, according to Deloitte but, since their study concluded in the early days of the pandemic, the story has pressed on.
+HOWEVER, within CRE, they tend to pick a lane and stay in it.
+While REITs specialize in offices, REITs specialize in hotels, and REITs specialize in apartment buildings, they get more specialized.
+According to Deloitte, the big winners specializing in data centers and cell towers over the past year, but since the study concluded in the early days of the pandemic, the story has pressed on.
 Healthcare REITs – which invest primarily in senior housing and hospitals, medical offices, and specialized care centers – have been on a tear.
 Since the March 18 market bottom, healthcare REIT Ventas (VTR: $35.84) has more than doubled.